 |Major||Food and Resource Economics|

 Ainsley MacDougall is a fourth year undergraduate student in the Global Resource Systems (GRS) program.
-She is also the student representative for the Faculty of Land and Food Systems (LFS) on the UBC Senate.
+She has also served as the student representative for the Faculty of Land and Food Systems (LFS) on the UBC Senate.

 What are three adjectives that describe you?

 Passionate, dedicated, curious

 What does a typical week look like for you?